Encyclopedia

 Thespesius

-“`html Thespesius: Profile of a Prehistoric Giant Thespesius Thespesius (THESS-pee-see-us; “Wondrous One”) is a genus of hadrosaurid, or duck-billed, dinosaur that lived during the Late Cretaceous period, approximately 70 to 66 million years ago, in what is now North America.
-The name was given by the famous American paleontologist Joseph Leidy in 1856 based on
+Thespesius: Profile of a Prehistoric Giant Thespesius Thespesius (THESS-pee-see-us; “Wondrous One”) is a genus of hadrosaurid, or duck-billed, dinosaur that lived during the Late Cretaceous period, approximately 70 to 66 million years ago, in what is now North America.
+The name was given by the famous American paleontologist Joseph Leidy in 1856 based on a

 Thespesius Read Post »